sobotamatthew-a11y/Forest_loss_impact_catchment_water_cycling/README.md

 Please download these datasets from their original repositories before running the workflow.

 ## Workflow
-1. Identify forest-loss years for each catchment
+1. Identify forest loss years for each catchment
-   * (performed in QGIS)
+     * Performed in QGIS using Hansen et al., (2013)

 2. Calculate RB Index and Evaporative Index
    * NetCDF_data_grab_US.R